 Since this course is also offered as one module of the two year MSc in Analytical Science with Quality Management programme, the Certificate in Advanced Chromatographic Techniques is only offered once every two years.

-Over the duration of the programme, students will be required to attend WIT for approximately 7 – 8 days from September to December.
+Over the duration of the programme, students will be required to attend SETU Waterford for approximately 7 – 8 days from September to December.

 Continuous assessment will be carried out throughout the course of the programme.